hammerheim-game/hammerheim-rules/5-warbands.md

 brutish...
 Profile M WS BS S T W I A Ld
 5 4 3 3 4 1 3 1 6
-Weapons/Armour: Gor may be armed with weapons and armour chosen from Beastmen Equipment list.
+Weapons/Armor: Gor may be armed with weapons and armor chosen from Beastmen Equipment list.

 0-1 Minotaur
 200 Gold Crowns to hire